 This course is worth 5 ECTS, which means the total course load equals 140 hours.

-Seminars: 4 seminars of 2 hours, a final seminar of 4hrs (12h)
+Seminars: 4 seminars of 2 hours, PUPOL conference of 4 hrs and a final seminar of 4hrs (16h)

 Work group sessions: 4 coaching sessions of 1 hour (participation is mandatory) (4h)

 Practical work & client visits: 3 hours/ 14 weeks (42h)